Tom Hooper: 2009–2010: Independent feature films

 Work on Hooper's next film, The King's Speech, began in the same year.
 Hooper explained: "It was a stage play, and my mother who's Australian was invited to a fringe [theatre] reading in London because she's part of the Australian community.
 The play's about the relationship between King George the Sixth and his Australian speech therapist.
 She came back and said 'you've got to read this play,' and I read it and it was brilliant ...".
 Hooper cast Colin Firth as George VI and Geoffrey Rush as Lionel Logue and spent three weeks with the actors reading the script and rehearsing.
 Principal photography took place on location around the UK from November 2009 to January 2010.
 During editing, Hooper continued to consult with Firth and Rush by sending them cuts of the film and listening to their feedback.

 Hooper completed the final cut of the film at the end of August 2010 and presented it a few days later at the Telluride Film Festival.
 The film won the People's Choice Award at the Toronto International Film Festival and Hooper won the Directors Guild of America Award for Outstanding Directorial Achievement in Motion Pictures.
 In February 2011, he was presented with the Academy Award for Best Director, though lost the BAFTA Award for Best Direction to David Fincher.
-In comparing the two films, Variety's Adam Dawtrey wrote, "Hooper's 2009 film The Damned United didn't register among awards selectors, but King's Speech is a much more personal project.
+In comparing the two films, Variety's Adam Dawtrey wrote, "Hooper's 2009 film The Damned United did not register among awards selectors, but King's Speech is a much more personal project.
 His Anglo-Australian parentage reflects the culture clash at the heart of the movie, and it pays off with beautifully crafted, crowd-pleasing drama."